 - Redevelopment Of County Property Has Economic Development Potential

 The Project Grace presentations below have been presented publicly to the Board of County Commissioners, media, and several community groups.

-You can watch the consultant’s presentation at the July 17, 2017 Board of County Commissioners meeting, and the staff’s presentation at the October 2 Board of County Commissioners meeting.
+You can watch the consultant’s presentation at the July 17, 2017 Board of Commissioners meeting, and staff’s presentation at the October 2 Board of Commissioners meeting.
 Click on the images below to view the presentation slides.

 New Hanover County Commissioners and county staff have received emails and helpful feedback from the public since the Project Grace study was presented in July 2017.
-In addition, two information meetings were held on September 18 and 19, 2017 to provide information about the Project Grace study and the possible scenarios for redevelopment.
-The meetings also allowed for opportunities for the public to provide written input at these meetings and ask one-on-one questions from staff.
+In addition, two information meetings were held on September 18 and 19, 2017, to provide information about the study and possible scenarios for redevelopment.
+The public was able to provide written input at these meetings and ask one-on-one questions from staff.

-Click on the icons below to view letters of support from the Public Library Advisory Board and Cape Fear Museum Advisory Board.
+Click on the icons below to view letters of support and input from the Public Library Advisory Board and Cape Fear Museum Advisory Board: